Easy Baileys Bounty Bars, Low Carb (and here to stay)

 - To prevent the filling from falling apart, freeze the coconut bars for 20 minutes.
 This will also help to keep the bars in one piece when you dip them in the melted chocolate.

-- Using the double boiler method to melt the chocolate makes it easier to keep the temperature consistent and prevent the coconut bars from falling apart while coating them.
+- Use the double boiler method to melt the chocolate, as it helps maintain a consistent temperature and prevents the coconut bars from falling apart during the coating process.

-- Using medium shredded coconut is the perfect texture to pulse with the coconut cream when making the coconut filling.
+- Use medium-shredded coconut, which is the perfect texture to pulse with the coconut cream when making the coconut filling.

-The carbs for each bar will vary depending on how much Irish Cream and Chocolate is used to make them.
+The carbs for each bar will vary depending on the amount of Irish Cream and chocolate used to make them.

 Carbs in Irish Cream